sd2beatles/Sale-Prediction/README.md

 In this competition I was working with a challenging time-series dataset consisting of daily sales data, kindly provided by stores in Koarea.
 To predict total sales for every product and store in the next month.
 By solving this competition I was able to apply and enhance your data science skills.
 I was ranked 4th in the competition.

-### According to the discolsure agreement, a full discolue of contents is forbidden.
-Therefore, beacuse I have excluded all the private infomration on the clients,the dimension of transformed data is much smaller than that of the original data